The Best Propane Stoves For Camping And RV Life

 - No Bag Included

 Next up, the Camp Chef Explorer.
-If you have ever been to a campsite and walked around, you’ve probably seen one of these.
+If you have ever walked around a campground, you’ve probably seen one of these.

-They have an iconic look and design and are the reason that a lot of people call a propane camp stove a Camp Chef although it might be a different brand.
+They have an iconic look and are the reason a lot of people call propane camp stoves Camp Chefs.

 The legs are adjustable to help level the stove on uneven ground.
 When it’s time to pack down, the legs come off and can go into a storage bag.